Sharannya340/the-walking-hand/README.md

 **Response:**
 `[On starting, the system sets servo motors to their neutral position, and ensures DC motors are in an off state.
 The program then enters a continuous loop, monitoring the switch input.
 When the switch is pressed, the controller executes a synchronized routine: DC motors are activated to initiate forward motion, while servo motors cycle through predefined angular values to generate a rhythmic wiggle.
 This loop continues for as long as the input remains active.
 Upon release, the system immediately halts all motor activity, returns servos to neutral, and resets internal counters.
 The logic is intentionally minimal, prioritizing responsiveness and repeatability over complexity.]`

+NEW-
+`[The program starts by initializing the game and playing music.
+It displays prompts indicating which finger to press.
+The system continuously checks for input from the ESP32.
+Based on timing and correctness, it displays feedback and updates the score.
+After 40 seconds, the game ends and shows the final score.]`

 ## 10.3 Code Flowchart
 Insert a flowchart showing your code logic.